 Student Response System Transmitters or Clickers

 Registering Your iclicker.
+You may used either an iclicker 1 or 2.
 You should register your iclicker by using the following method:

 1) Go to http://www.iclicker.com/registration/

 2) Enter your first name, last name, Student ID (your UVa username as

 in NetBadge, WebAssign, email), and your Remote ID (found on the back of